gmac/sass-thematic/README.md

 * **`templateSnakeCase`**: Boolean.
 Set as `true` to transform all template variable names to `snake_case` (lowercase with underscores).

 * **`outputStyle`**: For rendering methods, this option is passed through to the Sass compiler to define output format.
 See [node-sass](https://www.npmjs.com/package/node-sass) docs for possible values.

-## Sass dependency

-You may select your own `node-sass` version to install as a peer dependency; SassThematic has been designed to work with versions 2.x and 3.x.

-The actual `node-sass` compiler is only used for rendering theme CSS and templates.
-All AST assembly and tree parsing is performed by other tools.

 ## Pruning